Statutory Sexual Assault Charges in Pennsylvania: Your Rights Under Pennsylvania Law

 FIGHTING SEXUAL ASSAULT CHARGES IN PENNSYLVANIA

-An arrest is not a conviction.
+An arrest is not a conviction

-Professional and social implications are just the tip of the iceberg when it comes to facing prison time and a life long stigma of being known as a sex offender.
+Professional and social implications are just the tip of the iceberg when it comes to facing prison time and a lifelong stigma of being known as a sex offender.

 If you are facing statutory sex assault charges it is important to hire an attorney right away and not talk to the police or prosecutors, even if you are completely innocent and trying to explain your side of the story.
 Let an attorney do the talking.

-At Ketchel Law, we understand the not everyone accused of a crime is guilty of a crime.
+At Ketchel Law, we understand that not everyone accused of a crime is guilty of a crime.
 There are two sides to every story.
 We will take your case very seriously and work toward having your charges reduced or your case dismissed.

 If your case goes to trial, we will be by your side at every turn, to prepare you and your family for possible questioning and keep you informed so that together we can make the best decision for you and your family.